 7 Best Places To Go In Hanoi Over Tet Holiday

-If you’ve ever stayed in Hanoi over Tet holiday—Lunar New Year—you know this: it’s desolate.
+If you’ve ever stayed in Hanoi during the Tet holiday—the Lunar New Year—you know this: it can feel desolate.

-Most people leave the city over this break, which usually happens from late January to mid February, and can last around two weeks for schools; businesses may only take one.
-Locals often go to visit relatives living in the provinces, and foreign workers like to take this time to travel.
-All of this leaves the city a bit of a ghost town.
-Most shops are closed, so you might even want to have some food stored up, and plenty of cash, as ATMs often run out of money.
+Most residents leave the city during this break, which typically occurs between late January and mid-February and can last around two weeks for schools, while many businesses may only take a few days off.
+Locals often visit relatives in the provinces, and foreign workers take this opportunity to travel.
+As a result, the city can resemble a ghost town.
+Many shops close, so it’s wise to have food supplies and plenty of cash on hand since ATMs often run low on funds during this period.

 Hoan Kiem Lake

-One of the cultural activities that the city provides is a firework display.
-This takes place over Hoan Kiem Lake.
-If visiting the lake, be wary of your possessions.
-It gets very crowded.
-Another alternative to viewing the fireworks is from a rooftop.
-You can try hotels in the area with rooftop terraces to get a comfortable view of the show.
+One of the cultural highlights of the city is the firework display that occurs over Hoan Kiem Lake.
+If you plan to visit the lake, be cautious with your belongings as it can get very crowded.
+Alternatively, you might enjoy viewing the fireworks from a rooftop.
+Many local hotels now offer rooftop terraces for a comfortable vantage point of the show.

 Temple of Literature